pprahul/awnahealthcare.github.io/README.md

 - `data/anonymised-train-data-processed-palm-compiled.csv` — Palm spectra for model training
 - `data/anonymised-calibration-data-processed-palm-compiled.csv` — Palm spectra for calibration

-**License**
-Data license: CC BY 4.0 (or specify)
+**Data License:** CC BY-NC 4.0
 This dataset is shared for academic and non-commercial research use only.
+Users must provide appropriate citation to the dataset and acknowledge Amrita Vishwa Vidyapeetham in any publications or derivative works.